Why We Picked Denmark

 - Modern Transportation System

 After looking for deals and researching the cities, we confidently choose Copenhagen.
-The European city is Zika free ( just in case we were thinking about baby number two ) and it offers an excellent city pass that let us to leave Kairi’s car seat at home.
+Cause of it’s an excellent city pass that let us leave Kairi’s car seat at home.

 Before our trip to Denmark, we didn’t know much about the Scandinavian country.
-We had heard that most Danes were fluent in English and that was good enough for us.
+We had heard that most Danes were fluent in English, and that was good enough for us.
 In fact, communication was never a problem during our visit.
-Danes in general were very friendly and open to conversation.
+Danes, in general, were very friendly and open to conversation.
 Just stay out of the bike paths.
-They get moving pretty quick, so beware!
+They get moving quickly, so beware!

 Our Experience In Denmark